TIBCOSoftware/snappydata/docs/programming_guide.md

 ## Using JDBC with SnappyData
-SnappyData ships with a few JDBC drivers.
-The connection URL typically points to one of the Locators.
-In the background the driver acquires the endpoints for all the servers in the cluster along with load information and automatically connects clients to one of the data servers directly.
-The driver provides HA by automatically adjusting the underlying physical connections in case the servers fail.
+SnappyData is shipped with few JDBC drivers.
+The connection URL typically points to one of the locators.
+In the background, the driver acquires the endpoints for all the servers in the cluster along with load information, and automatically connects clients to one of the data servers directly.
+The driver provides HA by automatically adjusting underlying physical connections in case the servers fail.

 ```java